Decadent Low(er) FODMAP Black Forest Cake

 Are Cherries Low FODMAP?

-This cake contains cherries, but there are not many of them.
+This cake contains canned cherries, but there are not many of them.
 And, I consider the cherries on top of the cake as décor, that could be set aside.
-There are cherries chopped up and added to the filling, but they are in low FODMAP amounts.
+There are cherries chopped up and added to the filling, and they are in best-guess low FODMAP amounts.

 Pre-FODMAP I would cook and bake with both sweet cherries as well as sour, tart cherries – and I would also go back and forth as to whether I liked my Black Forest Cake with one or the other.

-The Monash app entry appears to show us sweet cherries, so that is what we have used here.
-You will need canned sweet cherries for this cake.
+The Monash app entry appears to show us sweet cherries, so that is what we have used here, canned version.
+So, you will need canned sweet cherries for this cake.
 I prefer unsweetened, but if you can only find those packed in sugar syrup, they will work.

 Also, note that I call for you to shop for a 14 to 15-ounce (400 g to 430 g) can of dark, sweet cherries.
 This does not mean that that amount of cherries ends up in the cake.